FleurBailey/fleurbailey.github.io/pages/recipes.md

 ---
+layout: recipeshome
 title: Recipes
-permalink: "/recipes/"
-layout: recipeshome
-subtitle: My Recipe Site
+subtitle: My Recipe Site #optional sub title to the post
+permalink: /recipes/
 tags:
-hide: true
+published: true
+hide: false #remove this line when you want your recipe site on the menu
 ---

 Here is an introduction to my recipe site